Posted in: Mindful Eating, Weight Loss

 6. More water: Hydration is essential for overall health and can also help with weight management by promoting a feeling of fullness and preventing overeating.
 Drinking water throughout the day can support proper hydration and overall well-being.

-1. Limiting processed meats: Processed meats like bacon, sausage, and deli meats are often high in saturated fats, sodium, and preservatives, which can contribute to health problems like heart disease and certain cancers.
+1. Limit processed meats: Processed meats like bacon, sausage are often high in saturated fats, sodium, and preservatives, which can contribute to health problems like heart disease and certain cancers.
 Opting for leaner sources of protein like poultry, fish, beans, and legumes can be healthier choices.

-5. Limiting saturated fats: Saturated fats, found primarily in animal products like meat and dairy, as well as some plant oils like coconut oil and palm oil, can raise cholesterol levels and increase the risk of heart disease when consumed in excess.
-Choosing leaner sources of protein, cooking with healthier fats like olive oil, and incorporating more plant-based foods into your diet can help limit saturated fat intake.
+5. Limit saturated fats: Saturated fats, found primarily in animal products like meat and dairy, as well as some plant oils like coconut oil and palm oil, can raise cholesterol levels and increase the risk of heart disease when consumed in excess.

 How to maintain a normal weight.